LWJerri/CSharpBoard/README.md

 # CSharpBoard

-React ToDo Kanban PoC with backend written on C#.
+React ToDo Kanban with backend written on C#.

 ## Installation